You will learn

 How Klaviyo collects onsite data for anonymous visitors

-To collect onsite data for anonymous visitors, Klaviyo records data about a visitors actions as they occur and stores that locally in their browser.
+To collect onsite data for anonymous visitors, Klaviyo records data about a visitor's actions as they occur and stores that locally in their browser.
 In the future when that visitor is identified, that data is then sent to Klaviyo and cleared from the browser.
 Any future onsite activity will be tracked as usual through the Klaviyo cookie once they have been identified as well.

 What events are included in post-identification syncing?